-Opposite to acidic media, some of the non-noble transition metal oxides are stable in alkaline media at the potentials where ORR occurs.
-Many of them are highly active for ORR demonstrating the activity close to the one of Pt-based commercial catalysts.
-However, their relatively low electrical conductivities necessitate the use of conductive support, generally manifested through mixing with high-surface-area carbons.
-It significantly complicates the analysis and comparison of the intrinsic catalytic activities of different TMO catalysts, as the type and amount of the carbon support, catalyst synthesis and electrode preparation routines, and possible cathodic degradation significantly influences the overall ORR activity [60], [61].
-The most widely studied materials are based on spinels, perovskites, and other oxides (Mn-based).
+Unlike in acidic media, some of the non-noble transition metal oxides are stable in alkaline media at the potentials where the ORR occurs.
+Many of them are highly active for the ORR demonstrating activity close to that of Pt-based commercial catalysts.
+However, their relatively low electrical conductivities necessitate the use of conductive supports, generally manifested through mixing with high-surface-area carbons.
+This significantly complicates the analysis and comparison of the intrinsic catalytic activities of different TMO catalysts, as the type and amount of the carbon support, catalyst synthesis and electrode preparation routines, and possible cathodic degradation significantly influence the overall ORR activity [60], [61].
+The most widely studied catalyst materials are based on spinels, perovskites, and other oxides (Mn-based).

-Pure spinels are relatively inert for ORR.
-However, they demonstrate an excellent catalytic activity for ORR within the spinel/carbon composite materials.
-It is further enhanced by the N-doping of carbon component and the presence of strong coupling between the spinel and carbon components (i.e. if the spinel nanoparticles are directly grown on carbon instead of physical mixing) [7], [62], [63].
-The additional synergistic effects from strong coupling and ORR activity of carbon (or N-doped carbon) components further challenge the ORR mechanistic studies on these materials.
-Regarding the spinel component, the most active materials are based on Co3O4 [64], Mn3O4 [62], and Fe3O4 [63].
-They can be further optimized, e.g. Mn-substituted MnCoO4 spinel has higher catalytic activity than Co3O4 on the same carbon component [65], while MnxCu1-xMn2O4 compounds with both Mn and Cu atoms demonstrate the highest catalytic activity [66].
-These materials show ~4e- reduction of oxygen with <10% HO2- yield and onset potential almost identical to the one for Pt/C, thereby being a promising alternative for ORR in alkaline media.
+Pure spinels are relatively inert for the ORR.
+However, they demonstrate an excellent catalytic activity for the ORR within the spinel/carbon composite materials.
+This activity is further enhanced by the N-doping of carbon component and the presence of strong coupling between the spinel and carbon components (i.e. if the spinel nanoparticles are directly grown on carbon instead of physical mixing) [7], [62], [63].
+The additional synergistic effects from strong coupling and ORR activity of carbon (or N-doped carbon) components further complicate the ORR mechanistic studies on these materials.
+Regarding the spinel component, the most active materials are based on Co_3O_4 [64], Mn_3O_4 [62], and Fe_3O_4 [63].
+They can be further optimized, e.g. Mn-substituted $MnCoO_4$ spinel has higher catalytic activity than Co_3O_4 on the same carbon component [65], while $Mn_xCu{1-x}Mn_2O_4$ compounds with both Mn and Cu atoms demonstrate the highest catalytic activity [66].
+These materials show ~4e- reduction of oxygen with <10% HO2- yield and onset potential almost identical to the one for Pt/C, thereby being a promising alternative for the ORR in alkaline media.

-Perovskites, with the general formula ABO3±δ, where A is a large alkali-earth or rareearth element and B is a transition metal, are an appealing model system because the physico-chemical and electronic properties of these materials can be easily tuned through substitution into the A and B sites, as well as through the formation of oxygen vacancies.
-For the initial optimization of site A, the La-based perovskites demonstrated the highest catalytic activity for ORR within the LnMnO3 series (Ln = La, Pr, Nd, Sm, Gd, Y, Dy, Yb) [67].
+Perovskites, with the general formula $ABO{3\pm\delta}$, where A is a large alkali-earth or rareearth element and B is a transition metal, are an appealing model system because the physico-chemical and electronic properties of these materials can be easily tuned through substitution into the A and B sites, as well as through the formation of oxygen vacancies.
+For the initial optimization of site A, the La-based perovskites demonstrated the highest catalytic activity for the ORR within the LnMnO3 series (Ln = La, Pr, Nd, Sm, Gd, Y, Dy, Yb) [67].
 As for the site B, Mn [68], [69], Co [70], [71], and Ni-based [53], [72] perovskites generally provide the highest catalytic activities for ORR.
 The reported results are highly dependent on the perovskite electrodes preparation method and the methodology of their studies, often being controversial.
-For example, within the LaBO3 (B = Ni, Co, Mn, Ni, Fe, Cr) bulk perovskites without the conductive additives, the LaCoO3 exhibits the highest catalytic activity for ORR [71].
-In contrast, the Co-based perovskites show the lower catalytic activity for ORR than the Mn-based ones [73].
-Therefore, the mechanistic studies of ORR on perovskite materials require the self-consistent experimental dataset to evaluate and decouple the factors influencing the overall ORR activity.
+For example, within the LaBO3 (B = Ni, Co, Mn, Ni, Fe, Cr) bulk perovskites without the conductive additives, the LaCoO3 exhibits the highest catalytic activity for the ORR [71].
+In contrast, the Co-based perovskites show the lower catalytic activity for the ORR than the Mn-based ones [73].
+Therefore, mechanistic studies of the ORR on perovskite materials require the self-consistent experimental dataset to evaluate and decouple the factors influencing the overall ORR activity.